Why Get Certified?

 Other Reasons to Consider Credentialing:

-- The interpretive nature and application of informed judgment as well as the ability for MTs to amend/modify the record makes it critical that the industry have benchmarks and standards to assess job readiness and reliability in risk management.
+- The interpretive nature and application of informed judgment as well as the ability for healthcare documentation specialists to amend/modify the record makes it critical that the industry have benchmarks and standards to assess job readiness and reliability in risk management.

 - Healthcare places a high value on degrees, credentials, and professional designations.
-Credentials tell healthcare delivery that MTs are a “real” allied health profession with an accountable scope of practice.
+Credentials tell healthcare delivery that healthcare documentation specialists are a “real” allied health profession with an accountable scope of practice.